 ● Don't pressure yourself with unrealistic expectations or try to do everything yourself.

 ● Don't overindulge in alcohol.
 Because alcohol is a depressant, it can “bring out” or heighten bad feelings.

 ● Don't try to force yourself to be happy just because it’s the holiday season.

 ● Don't shop ‘til you drop.
 Stick to a budget if you are going shopping.
 Buying things will not make up for any negative feelings you are having.
 Decide how much money you can afford to spend on gifts and other items.
 Then stick to your budget.

 ● Don't try to do too much in one day.
 Plan ahead, setting aside specific days for specific tasks.

 ● Don't abandon healthy habits.
 Eat and drink in moderation.
 Get plenty of sleep.

 Coping with cancer during the holidays can be tough.
 Cancer Treatment Center at Hazleton understands and is here to help.
 With over 32 years of experience, the Cancer Treatment Center at Hazleton combines the convenience of receiving your cancer treatments close to home with the effectiveness of advanced, high-quality cancer care.
 Our patient care approach is more than just a focus on cancer treatment, it’s about making you feel at home, comfortable, and confident in the care you are receiving.
 That is always important, but even more so during the busy holiday season.
 Your time is vital and we want you to spend as much as you can at home, celebrating with your loved ones.

 The treatment team at Cancer Treatment Center at Hazleton care and we want you to have the most joyful, stress-free holiday you can have.
-We are here to answer any questions you may have and the American Cancer Society has a resource center on site for added guidance.
+We are here to answer any questions you may have.
 Everyone at Cancer Treatment Center at Hazleton wishes you a happy and healthy holiday season!